-[1] Title of the law: Fundamental Law for Establishing a Sound Material-Cycle Society

-[2] Date put into force: January 2001 (promulgated in June 2000)

-[3] Purpose: Providing a basic framework and clarifying the process for establishing a sound material-cycle society

-The law provides for individual roles to be played by citizens, businesses, municipalities and the national government in establishing a sound material-cycle society (see Fig. II-4).
+1] Title of the law: Fundamental Law for Establishing a (1 Sound Material-Cycle Society 2] Date put into force: January 2001 (promulgated in June g 2000) to 3] Purpose: Providing a basic framework and clarifying the p process for establishing a sound material-cycle society fo Outline of the Law (2 The law provides for individual roles to be played by itizens, businesses, municipalities and the national g government in establishing a sound material-cycle society b see Fig. II-4). re